deeleman/react-shopping-cart/README.md

 You will want to rebuild the project after updating these settings, although this action will be automatically triggered by Parcel when running the application in development mode.

+#### Type schemas to abide when configuring custom API endpoints

 The application comes preconfigured wih testing URLs pointing to local JSON resources.
 In case you want to switch to other third-party API endpoints of your choice, please refer to the [Item](./src/app/types/items.ts) and [DiscountRule](./src/app/types/discounts.ts) type schemas, corresponding to product items and discount rules, respectively.
+Feel free to check the examples provided in the `public/api/fixtures` folder.

 ## Firing up a development environment
 You can spawn a development environment by running `yarn dev` or `npm run dev` in the console.